soroushchehresa/unsplash-wallpapers/README.md

   <img src="http://i.imgur.com/hmuAope.png" width="100%" />
 </p>

-## Not maintained
-### It was an experimental side project to me and I've not maintained this since 2019.
+## It was an experimental side project to me and I've not maintained that since 2019.

 <br />
 <br />